nitesh9109/fetch-news/README.md

 ## Features

 - Browse news articles from various sources.
-- Search for specific news articles based on keywords.
+- Search for specific news based on keywords.
 - Responsive design for optimal viewing on desktop, tablet, and mobile devices.

 ## Technologies Used